 First two members of Thai football team emerge from Tham Luang cave

-CHIANG RAI: The first two members of the Thai football team who have been stranded with their coach for more than two weeks inside the Tham Luang cave complex finally emerged on Sunday night (Jul 8), said a local official.
+CHIANG RAI: Six of out 12 members of the Thai football team who have been stranded along with their coach for more than two weeks inside the Tham Luang cave complex have been evacuated by 8pm local time on Sunday night (Jul 8).

 "Two kids are out.
 They are currently at the field hospital near the cave," said Tossathep Boonthong, chief of Chiang Rai's health department and part of the rescue team.